 Only students with a major outside the Department of Business and Economics will be granted a minor in General Business.
 Any student may qualify for the other minors.
-A minimum of a 2.00 grade point average in the required courses is necessary for the minor certification.
+A minimum of 2.25 grade point average and no more than three hours of D in the required courses is necessary for the minor certification.